 Exasperatingly, the shusher may even scold the shushee later for not speaking up!
-And for even more frustration, the Very Important Grown-Up Things the grown-ups would much rather do or talk about may be completely asinine.
+In some cases, the victim will point out that no one was allowing them to speak, although most of the time, they don't even bother to point this out despite the fact that it would vindicate them.
+For even more frustration, the Very Important Grown-Up Things the grown-ups would much rather do or talk about might be completely asinine.

 Usually, the very thing the child/friend/underling was trying to say turns out to be significant or important, and the hero will regret having brushed it off.
 In darker examples the brush-off leads the hero into greater danger by blundering directly into the situation he could've been aware of in advance; or worse, the person making the warning is put in grave danger (or killed) since he or she was asking for help.